t-mbindra/chatModeration/README.md

     git clone https://github.com/t-mbindra/echobot.git
     ```
 6. Open this project in VS Code.
 7. Using the Teams toolkit extension, sign in with your Microsoft 365 account where you have permissions to upload custom apps.
+Also sign into your Azure account.
 8. Run the following command to install dependencies:
     ```bash
     poetry install